quad-ops

 GitOps for Quadlet #

-Quad-Ops is a tool that helps you manage container deployments using Podman and systemd in a GitOps workflow.
-It watches Git repositories for standard Docker Compose files and automatically converts them into unit files that systemd can use to run your containers.
+Quad-Ops is a tool that helps you manage container deployments in a GitOps workflow.
+It watches Git repositories for standard Docker Compose files and automatically converts them into native service definitions for your platform:

 What Makes Quad-Ops Different #